Uninsured drivers in South Dakota

 Uninsured/underinsured motorist bodily injury coverage is required in South Dakota, so you'll have some financial protection in case you're injured in an accident caused by an uninsured or underinsured driver.

-If you're a South Dakota resident with an Esurance car insurance policy, you get automatic access to our free mobile app, where you can access your proof of insurance and other policy documents 24/7.
+If you're a South Dakota resident with an Esurance car insurance policy, you can download our mobile app, where you can access your proof of insurance and other policy documents 24/7.

 Documents verifying proof of insurance